Letters to the Fifth Estate

 Every hierarchy, every institution, every system of authority somehow takes responsibility away from us, takes respect away from us, steals our power to use for itself.
 But it is still up to us to take our power back.
 The real power is with us, and with the natural world around us.

 To The Fifth Estate:

 What brings us out on a winter night to hear music?
 On March 1st, we waited out side Alvin’s Twilight Bar to get inside and join a crush of anonymous bodies in a crowded, smokey room.
-Young women clutching the Layabouts’ “No Masters” album (See FE last issue for review) stood on the sidewalk with panic in their eyes: if only they had come sooner they would now be inside experiencing the euphoria and excitement provided by the music and listeners.
+Young women clutching the Layabouts’ “No Masters” album (See FE #322, Winter/Spring 1986 for review) stood on the sidewalk with panic in their eyes: if only they had come sooner they would now be inside experiencing the euphoria and excitement provided by the music and listeners.